Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Experimental Results

-U-S4D consists of six scenes, each containing two panoramic videos and the corresponding camera poses at spatially separated locations within the same urban area.
-The scenes in the benchmark span three urban environments: (i) Urban Area 1, a dense urban intersection with frequent vehicle and pedestrian traffic ($\approx 4.7 \times 10^{4}\,\mathrm{m}^2$); (ii) Urban Area 2, a residential district with high-rise buildings and narrow streets ($\approx 1.3 \times 10^{5}\,\mathrm{m}^2$); and (iii) Urban Area 3, a peri-urban arterial road with long-range visibility ($\approx 2.0 \times 10^{5}\,\mathrm{m}^2$).
+\textbf{Dataset Statistics.} U-S4D consists of three urban areas, each containing two scenes, resulting in six scenes in total.
+Each scene contains two synchronized panoramic videos captured from spatially separated camera locations within the corresponding urban area, together with their camera poses.
+The scenes span three urban environments: (i) Urban Area 1, a dense urban intersection with frequent vehicle and pedestrian traffic ($\approx 4.7 \times 10^{4}\,\mathrm{m}^2$); (ii) Urban Area 2, a residential district with high-rise buildings and narrow streets ($\approx 1.3 \times 10^{5}\,\mathrm{m}^2$); and (iii) Urban Area 3, a peri-urban arterial road with long-range visibility ($\approx 2.0 \times 10^{5}\,\mathrm{m}^2$).
 Each panoramic video is 1~s long, captured at 10~fps, with a resolution of $512 \times 1024$.